harrydehix/simple-unity-exporter/README.md

 - BSDF Emission Strength Value (only a fixed value)

 ## Limitations for UV Maps
-This addon automatically unwraps your models using the Smart UV Project and bakes.
+This addon automatically unwraps your models using the Smart UV Project.
 Because of that your nodes should only work with "Generated" Texture Coordinates and not custom UV maps.

 If wanted I can add another option to use the existing UV Map (just create an issue :D).